 Goodpasture’s disease has a similar frequency in males and females in children.
 The condition is more common in adult males compared to females, estimated ratio of 9:1.
 The median age at time of diagnosis of childhood-onset Goodpasture’s disease is 17 years.

 The mortality rate of Goodpasture’s disease has dropped from 96% in the 1960s to 41% in the current era of plasma exchange.
 While Goodpasture’s disease is characterized by pulmonary alveolar hemorrhage, most patients have a complete recovery from this event.
 End-stage renal disease is quite common in Goodpasture’s disease.
-Up to 90% of Goodpasture’s disease patients are expected to develop end-stage renal disease.
+Up to 90% of Goodpasture’s disease patients are expected to develop an end-stage renal disease.

 Pathology of Granulomatosis with Polyangiitis and Goodpasture’s Syndrome

-The main pathology seen in GPA is geographic necrosis and granulomatous inflammation of the small and medium sized blood vessels.
+The main pathology seen in GPA is geographic necrosis and granulomatous inflammation of the small and medium-sized blood vessels.
 Blood vessels within the airways and the kidneys are the main ones to be affected which explains why GPA can cause Goodpasture’s syndrome.

 ANCAs have been implicated in the pathology of GPA.
 Because of the implication of ANCAs, the condition is believed to be caused by an impaired humoral autoimmune response to an unknown antigen.
 Cytoplasmic diffuse ANCA known as C-ANCA is the main abnormality found in immunohistochemical studies of biopsies taken from affected tissues in patients with GPA.
 The presence of C-ANCA has been associated with disease activity and rate of relapse.